neeth0309/Sudoku-Solver/README.md

 # Sudoku-Solver
-This repository contains a C++ implementation of a Sudoku Solver.
+This repository contains a C++ implementation of a Sudoku Solver using backtracking.